Barcelona is one of the most visited cities in Europe and, overall, a safe and pleasant destination for travelers.

-Neighborhoods to avoid in Barcelona
+Neighborhoods to avoid in Barcelona (city center)

 2. Sant Roc (Badalona): Close to La Mina, this neighborhood also has high levels of crime.

-4. Saint Cosme (El Prat): Known as the “drug supermarket,” this neighborhood is a hotspot for marijuana sales.
+3. Saint Cosme (El Prat): Known as the “drug supermarket,” this neighborhood is a hotspot for marijuana sales.

-5. Trinity Vella : Area on the outskirts with socio-economic problems that generate problems and crimes.
+4. Trinity Vella : Area on the outskirts with socio-economic problems that generate problems and crimes.

-6. Good Shepherd : Another area on the outskirts where insecurity is starting to become a problem.
+5. Good Shepherd : Another area on the outskirts where insecurity is starting to become a problem.

-Which neighborhoods to stay in Barcelona?
+Best neighborhoods to stay in safely in Barcelona

 Eixample: Best neighborhood in Barcelona